GRADUATE STUDY IN HERPETOLOGY

-Students interested in pursuing a master's degree in biology with a thesis in herpetology are encouraged to consider work at Emporia State University.
+Students interested in pursuing a master's degree in biology with a concentration in herpetology are encouraged to consider work at Emporia State University.
 Emporia State University is located at the eastern edge of the Flint Hills in eastern Kansas.
-The Department of Biological Sciences has over 20 graduate students and 13 full-time faculty members.
+The Department of Biological Sciences has over 20 graduate students and 15 full-time faculty members.
 Emporia is a small town of 27,000 that is situated within easy driving distance to the Kansas cities of Topeka, Wichita, Lawrence, Manhattan, and Kansas City.

 Current projects include: monitoring the herpetofauna of the Ross Natural History Reserve; snake community composition of the Flint Hills Wildlife Management Area; meal size and thermoregulatory behavior of cornsnakes; temperature effects on digestion of cornsnakes; diet composition and metabolic rate in an omnivorous turtle and lizard.

 Past projects have included: cover choice in two small snake species; thermoregulation in toads; territorial behavior in salamanders; feeding effects on metabolism of toads; habitat differentiation among species of map turtles; investigation of turtle deformity rates in Kansas; surveys of aquatic turtle communities in SE Kansas; biotelemetry study of alligator snapping turtle movements; bait preferences of aquatic turtles; investigation of the microflora of treefrogs; blood parameters of hibernating herps; nematode parasites of amphibians; softshell turtle ecology; energetics of toads, long-term monitoring of amphibians and reptiles in a prairie; thermoregulation of salamanders; assimilation efficiency in toads; comparison of turtle assemblages in a river, stream, and oxbow.